cloudflare/terraform-provider-cloudflare/website/docs/r/load_balancer.html.markdown

 * `ttl` - (Optional) Time to live (TTL) of this load balancer's DNS `name`.
 Conflicts with `proxied` - this cannot be set for proxied load balancers.
 Default is `30`.
 * `proxied` - (Optional) Whether the hostname gets Cloudflare's origin protection.
 Defaults to `false`.
 * `region_pools` - (Optional) A set containing mappings of region/country codes to a list of pool IDs (ordered by their failover priority) for the given region.
 Fields documented below.
-* `pop_pools` - (Optional) A set containing mappings of Cloudflare Point-of-Presence identifiers to a list of pool IDs (ordered by their failover priority) for the PoP (datacenter).
+* `pop_pools` - (Optional) A set containing mappings of Cloudflare Point-of-Presence (PoP) identifiers to a list of pool IDs (ordered by their failover priority) for the PoP (datacenter).
 This feature is only available to enterprise customers.
 Fields documented below.

 **region_pools** requires the following:

 * `region` - (Required) A region code which must be in the list defined [here](https://support.cloudflare.com/hc/en-us/articles/115000540888-Load-Balancing-Geographic-Regions).
+Multiple entries should not be specified with the same region.
 * `pool_ids` - (Required) A list of pool IDs in failover priority to use in the given region.

 **pop_pools** requires the following:

-* `pop` - (Required) A 3-letter code for the PoP.
+* `pop` - (Required) A 3-letter code for the Point-of-Presence.
 Allowed values can be found in the list of datacenters on the [status page](https://www.cloudflarestatus.com/).
+Multiple entries should not be specified with the same PoP.
 * `pool_ids` - (Required) A list of pool IDs in failover priority to use for traffic reaching the given PoP.

 ## Attributes Reference